grxy/SolarEclipseToken/README.md

 I hope that some of you will make my dreams of a free ether beer or two come true!

 ### Any Last Suggestions?
-Get outside and enjoy the solar eclipse!
+Get outside and enjoy the solar eclipse, and make sure to use protection!